Nora Parham

 Nora Parham (née Williams; 1 January 1927 – 5 June 1963) is the only woman known to have been executed by Belize (known as British Honduras at the time of her death).
 She was hanged for the murder by burning of her abusive partner, Ketchell Trapp.
-She was posthumously pardoned in 2022 after it was determined that while Parham had intentionally thrown gasoline on Trapp, he likely set himself on fire by accident.
+Parham was posthumously pardoned in 2022.
+It was determined that while Parham had intentionally thrown gasoline on Trapp, Trapp had most likely set himself on fire by accident.

 Biography

 Parham was born on January 1, 1927, in Punta Gorda the second of four children of Alexander Williams, a mahogany contractor, and his wife Caroline.
 She was of South Asian ancestry, and cut a diminutive figure, standing 4 ft 8 in and weighing 115 lb.
 Though originally from Punta Gorda, she later moved to Orange Walk Town.
 Parham had eight children, one of whom was born in prison.
 Her first four children had been fathered by her estranged husband, Parham, while the father of the others was Ketchell Raymond Trapp, a constable in the British Honduras Police Force.
 Trapp had a reputation for drunkenness and domestic violence, and Parham had frequently complained to police about his behaviour.